 Essentially, students need to read, read, read!

-Any effective reading curriculum must also explicitly develop comprehension skills, emphasizing the direct teaching of strategies such as predicting, summarizing, questioning, and inferencing.
+Any effective Science of Reading curriculum must also explicitly develop comprehension skills, emphasizing the direct teaching of strategies such as predicting, summarizing, questioning, and inferencing.
 These can be activated before, during, and after reading.

 Comprehension-building skills include the critical importance of developing vocabulary and background knowledge for text reading, using a content-rich curriculum that extends the topics and subjects that students are learning about in class.